High-intensity Voronoi percolation on manifolds: Introduction

 \paragraph{Comparison with $\H^2$.}

 We highlight here a few key differences between our proof of Theorem~\ref{thm:main} and the proof of Hansen \& M\"uller \cite{HM_large_int} in the special case $M=\H^2$.
 First, due to the relation \eqref{eq:H^2_pu=1-pc}, the convergence \(p_c(\H^2,\lambda) \to 1/2\) immediately implies \(p_u(\H^2,\lambda) \to 1/2\).
 For general manifolds, we require some extra work in the fine-graining argument to deal with \(p_u(M,\lambda)\), that is, we need to (uniformly) upper bound the stronger uniqueness parameter $\overline{p}_u$ described above.
 More importantly, in dimension $d=2$ we can reformulate the finite-size criterion for the supercritical regime as the existence of a circuit around an annulus, which is simpler than local uniqueness.
 In particular, this criterion is monotone, which is not true for local uniqueness.
-Because of non-monotonicity, in order to import local uniqueness from Euclidean to hyperbolic space, we work at scales where these two pictures are \emph{exactly} the same with high probability.
+Because of non-monotonicity, in order to import local uniqueness from Euclidean to hyperbolic space, we work at scales where the Euclidean and hyperbolic Voronoi graphs are \emph{exactly} the same with high probability.
 This appropriate scale shrinks as $\lambda\to \infty$, forcing us to consider finer and finer graphs.
-If we were only dealing with monotonic events, we could directly compare the two processes using domination, which can always be done at scale $1$, like in \cite{HM_large_int}.
+If we were only dealing with monotonic events, we could directly compare the two processes using domination at a fixed scale, like in \cite{HM_large_int}.
 As a consequence, the renormalization argument in \cite{HM_large_int} happens on a fixed tiling $G$ of scale $1$, regardless of $\lambda$, which is taken to be the regular $(7,7,7)$-triangulation of $\H^2$.
 The renormalization argument is successful since $p_c(G)\in(0,1)$, which is easy to prove since both $G$ and its dual $G^*$ have bounded (actually, constant) degree.

 \paragraph{Comments and questions.} We now make a few comments concerning the assumptions for our results, and ask some questions that arise naturally.